pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 number?
 ```

-The ID number associated with the encounter that needs to be completed to obtain the mount
+ID number for the encounter from which the mount is obtainable

 ## Instance